DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-10-10-Some-useful-commands-with-branch-in-git.md

     git merge master
     ```

+    How git merge works:
+    - Firstly, git merge will find the common base commit between commits.
+    - Then, it will create a new **merge commit** that combines multiple sequences of commits of the feature branch into one unify history.

+    The drawbacks of git merge command:
+    - Supposed that we have a git flow like the below:

+        ```bash
+        # the starting git flow
+        a --- b --- c --- d --- e (master branch refer to the commit e)
+        |
+        x
+         \
+          y --- z (HEAD refers commit z of the feature branch)

+        git checkout master

+        # use git merge command
+        git merge feature

+        # result
+                                   (HEAD refers to the new commit f of the feature branch)
+                                     |
+                                     v
+        a --- b --- c --- d --- e -- f (master branch refer to the new commit f)
+        |                          /
+        x                         /
+         \                       /
+          y --- z --------------
+        ```

+        From the above images, we can find that:
+        - When creating a merge commit, Git will attempt to auto magically merge the seperate histories.

+    To refer the detail of git merge command, read the article [https://www.atlassian.com/git/tutorials/using-branches/git-merge](https://www.atlassian.com/git/tutorials/using-branches/git-merge).

 2. When merging branches, there are multiple conflicts

     To search all conflicts, we can use the below commands: